 1 cup of chopped flat leaf parsley

 In a large pot over medium heat, add your olive oil, onions, garlic, salt and italian seasoning.
 Cook the onion, while stirring until soft, then add your mushrooms and rice.
 Stir the rice in well with the herbs and onions, add the white wine.
 Keep stirring until most of the liquid is absorbed, then add in 1 cup of stock.
 Keep stirring the rice and adding another cup of stock each time that it is all absorbed until gone.
 Your finished rice should have a “pudding” like consistency, if it seems too thick just add a bit more stock.
 Add salt and pepper to taste.
-When risotto is done, stir in heavy cream and chopped parsley.
-Top each serving with a small handful of smoked gouda cheese.
+When risotto is done, stir in oat milk and chopped parsley.